 Access Rights

 Access to the ESD and SSN is controlled via a formal user registration process.
-Each user is identified by a unique user ID, so that they can be monitored and held accountable for their actions.
+All users are identified by a unique user ID, so that they can be monitored and held accountable for their actions.

 The ESD administrator will have the following permissions: